 This course will provide students with the opportunity to develop & understand a variety of leadership styles and skills.
 The focus will be to create a connection with the family of schools as well as the entire Grade 8 student body.
+Students will be supporting school initiatives to promote school spirit and positive school culture.
 For acceptance into this course, students must be nominated by their Grade 7 teacher & also complete an application, which is available from your Grade 7 teacher.